Lynne DiSanto: Controversy

 After information about DiSanto's post emerged in news media twelve days later, on September 19, she deleted the post and locked her Facebook account.
 DiSanto subsequently apologized for a lack of judgment:

 "I am sorry if people took offense to it and perceived my message in any way insinuating support or condoning people being hit by cars,” DiSanto told The Rapid City Journal.
 “I perceived it differently.
 I perceived it as encouraging people to stay out of the street.”

 Following the news and heavy criticism of DiSanto's post, Keller Williams Realty Black Hills announced that it had ended its association with DiSanto.
-The Working Against Violence group announced DiSanto's keynote address at its annual Power of Purple Domestic Violence Awareness event had been cancelled.
+The Working Against Violence group announced the cancellation of DiSanto's keynote address at its annual Power of Purple Domestic Violence Awareness event.
 House Majority Leader Lee Qualm stated that DiSanto's position as House Majority Whip would not be affected by this incident.